yimk/python-distributed-file-system/README.md

     - temporary public key will be used by the client(client be need to decrypt it with it's private key as it is encrypted by authentication server with it's public key)
     - temporary private key will be used by the target server(target server be need to decrypt it with it's private key as it is encrypted by authentication server with it's public key)
     - when the client and target server are transferring sensitive information.
 They will encrypt the data with the temporary key first
+    - This ensures man-in-middle will not be able to pretend to be the target server and steal sensitive information, especially when the client is trying to  transfer data to file server

 ## Directory Service
   - Uploading: when user upload a file, it will first communicate with the directory server.
 The directory server will returns back the address of the assigned file server and the file code of the file.